HENNGE/sankouview/README.md

 Other Minimum requirements to function with this library:
 - This library supports Android 11 and greater.
-- If you use Compose in your project, you must be on version 2.0 or greater or it will conflict with this project
+- If you use Kotlin in your project, you must be on version 2.0 or greater or it will conflict with this project

 # Usage
 ### Call as an activity